DuqueDeTuring/books2explore/readme.md

 - Introduction to the Personal Software Process	by Watts S Humphrey
 - Introduction to the Theory of Computation by Michael Sipser
 - Intrusion Detection With SNORT, Apache, MySQL, PHP, And ACID by Rafeeq Rehman
 - Intrusion Signatures and Analysis by Matt Fearnow, Karen Federick
+- Intuition Pumps And Other Tools for Thinking.
+By Daniel C. Dennett.
 - Inventing Temperature: Measurement and Scientific Progress (Oxford Studies in Philosophy of Science) by Hasok Chang
 - Inventory Accuracy: People, Processes, & Technology by David J. Piasecki
 - Inventory Management and Production Planning and Scheduling by Edward A. Silver, David F. Pyke  |